turnerdaniel/Dash-Cam/README.md

 However, you can use your own key by visting the [Google Developer Console](https://console.developers.google.com/) and generating credentials for the Maps Javascript API and Geocoding API.

-This is inserted into Google Maps javascript tag at the bottom of```index.html``` to enable all of the apps features:
+This is inserted into Google Maps javascript tag at the bottom of```index.html``` to enable all of the app's features:

 ```html
 ...